An open-source heuristic to reboot 2D nesting research: Implementation

 There are two reasons for this.
 First, whenever two entities are extremely close to each other, \texttt{jagua-rs} will err on the side of caution and report a collision.
 The CDE was deliberately designed this way in order to avoid numerical instability due to floating point arithmetic.
 Second, when searching new positions for an item, \texttt{sparrow} relies on a sampling approach (Section \ref{section:continuous_search_space}).
 While the sampling is configured to be very precise, it cannot target one specific coordinate.

-So far, this limitation concerning exact fits only surfaces in artificial academic instances featuring simple shapes and vertices with integer coordinates.
-Conditions which, generally, do not occur in real-world applications.
+At present, this limitation concerning exact fits only surfaces in artificial academic instances featuring simple shapes and vertices with integer coordinates.
+In fact, real-world applications often require a minimum separation distance between items to account for manufacturing tolerances or cutting tool widths.
+This is a feature that \texttt{jagua-rs} already supports natively.